thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 == Todo-list ==
 1. Provide an API to let other developers to plug-in
 1. Blog sidebar Widgets
-1. Add support for all Amazon Partners programs
 1. Profile management
 1. Widgets management
 1. Amazon Associate browsing in the same window